 Permitted Area and Placement.
-No building shall be erected, converted, enlarged, reconstructed or structurally altered, except in conformity with the area and placement regulations of the district in which the building is located.
+No building shall be erected, converted, enlarged, reconstructed, or structurally altered, except in conformity with the area and placement regulations of the district in which the building is located.

-Permitted Height.
-No building shall be erected, converted, enlarged, reconstructed or structurally altered to exceed the height limit hereinafter established for the district in which the building is located, except that penthouses or roof structure for the housing elevators, stairways, tanks, ventilating fans, or similar equipment required to operate and maintain the building, and fire or parapet walls, skylights, towers, steeples, stage lofts, and screens, flagpoles, chimneys, smokestacks, water tanks, or similar structures may be erected above the height limits herein prescribed.
-No such roof structure may be erected to exceed by more than fifteen

-(15) feet the height limits of the district in which it is located; nor shall such structure have a total area greater than ten (10) percent of the roof area of the building; nor shall such structure be used for any residential purpose or any commercial or industrial purpose other than a use incidental to the main use of the building.
-Accessory buildings and structures related to agriculture as well as public utility structures shall be exempt from these regulations.

 Lot Limitations.
-In Agricultural and Residential Zoning Districts, only one (1) principal building shall be placed on a lot of record.
+One (1) principal building shall be placed on a lot of record.

 Lots, Yards, and Open Spaces.
 No space which for the purpose of a building has been counted or calculated as part of a side yard, rear yard, front yard, or other open space, including required lot area per dwelling unit, required by this Ordinance, may, by reason of change in ownership or otherwise, be counted or calculated to satisfy or comply with a yard or other open space or lot area requirements for any other building.

-Porches, Patios, Decks and Terraces.
-An open, unenclosed porch, deck, paved patio, or terrace must meet the following requirements:

-In Lake Residential these may project into a required front or rear yard for a distance not to exceed ten (10) feet and a height of 30” above finished grade level.

-In Agriculture and Residential these must meet required setbacks.

-Projections into Yards.
-Architectural features, as defined not including vertical projections, may extend or project into a required side yard not more than two (2) inches for one (1) foot of width of such side yard and may extend or project into a required front yard or rear yard not more than three (3) feet.

 Required Street Frontage.
 Any parcel of land which is to be occupied by a use or building, other than an accessory use or building, shall have frontage on and direct access to a public street or private easement which meets one of the following conditions:

 A public street with a roadway which has been accepted for maintenance by the Lenawee County Road Commission, or

-A permanent and unobstructed private easement of record having a width of at least sixty-six (66) feet, except where an access easement of record of less width existed prior to the adoption of this ordinance and a roadway meeting county standards for vehicular traffic, leading to a public street as defined under item (a) above.
+A permanent and unobstructed private easement of record having a width of at least sixty-six (66) feet.

+An access easement of record of a width less than sixty-six (66) feet that meets all of the following conditions:

+The easement existed prior to the adoption of this ordinance; and

+The easement leads to a public street as defined under item (a) above.